-Customers react to initial mergers of fashion inside the Metaverse
+Customers react to initial mergers of fashion and gaming companies inside the Metaverse

 Will the Metaverse ever materialize?
 Will many of us put on the VR glasses and play, shop, and communicate inside the “not-so-real” new world?
 If you ask some of the top fashion designers and brands, the answer is a clear “yes”, as they began to make some small steps and test the waters of the existing and far-from-developed metaverse.
 Those brands and other retailers figured out that they simply can't stay behind.